Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Introduction: A bound state in the continuum as a resource for a solitary high-Q resonance

-\section{Introduction: Hunting a bound state in the continuum as a resource for a solitary high-Q resonance}
+\section{Introduction: A bound state in the continuum as a resource for a solitary high-Q resonance}

+By means of the analytical theory of the infinite-grating eigenmodes \cite{PRA2019}, we disclose a distinct, explicit mechanism leading to the formation of the degenerate bound states in the continuum (BICs) and an entire hierarchy of BICs in a planar grating waveguide (1D grating slab with in-plane $C_2$ symmetry, Fig. \ref{Fig:Geometry}).

+Namely, far from the crossing points of the infinite-grating-eigenmode dispersion curves shown in Fig.~\ref{dispCurveMulti}, one has only symmetry-protected BICs formed at normal incidence mainly by just one relevant single infinite-grating eigenmode whose in-plane spatial profile is purely odd with respect to the in-plane mirror symmetry.
+Such a BIC waveguide eigenmode involves an admixture of other odd-parity infinite-grating eigenmodes due to reflection at the boundaries with the substrate and cover, but is completely disconnected from the zeroth spatial Fourier harmonic designed to be the only radiation-loss channel available in the grating waveguide.

-By means of the analytical theory of the infinite-grating eigenmodes \cite{PRA2019}, we disclose a distinct, explicit mechanism leading to the formation of the bound states in the continuum (BICs) and an entire hierarchy of BICs in a planar grating waveguide, Fig. \ref{Fig:Geometry}.
-Namely, a grating-waveguide eigenmode becomes a BIC due to a parity symmetry breaking of a leaking even-parity infinite-grating eigenmode at a crossing frequency (a degeneracy point) where its dispersion curve intersects the dispersion curve of a non-leaking odd-parity infinite-grating eigenmode.
-The aforementioned two and some other infinite-grating eigenmodes are coupled into the BIC grating-waveguide eigenmode due to reflection at the borders of the waveguide grating layer.
-However, only the aforementioned even-parity one is leaking (i.e., providing radiation losses) since, due to an in-plane Bragg coupling, the losses are limited to just one radiation channel of emission of the zeroth spatial Fourier harmonic outside the grating waveguide into the cover and substrate.
-All other higher-order-Bragg Fourier harmonics cannot be emitted into the cover and substrate because they are evanescent there.
-This phenomenon results in a complete decoupling of the waveguide eigenmode from the radiation-loss channel.
-It is of general nature and could exist in a number of other photonic structures and crystals.
+On the contrary, a degenerate BIC arises in a vicinity of a degeneracy point where dispersion curves of two infinite-grating eigenmodes of opposite parity intersect, as at $D^0_{2,3}$ in Fig.~\ref{dispCurveMulti}.
+This couple forms an anti-phased superposition and constitutes a degenerate-BIC eigenmode of the grating waveguide due to modes' mutual reflections at the borders of the grating layer.
+Although both infinite-grating eigenmodes possess a mixed parity and undergo a parity symmetry breaking in a vicinity of the degeneracy point, their anti-phased superposition remains decoupled from the only radiation channel -- emission of the zeroth spatial Fourier harmonic outside the grating waveguide into the cover and substrate.
+All other Fourier harmonics of higher Bragg diffraction orders cannot be emitted into the cover and substrate because they are evanescent there.
+Such a phenomenon of destructive interference producing the degenerate-BIC waveguide eigenmode decoupled from the radiation-loss channel is of general nature and could exist in a number of other photonic structures and crystals.